zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    overrides the global inactivity timeout.

-   :cid: The connection ID.
+   :param cid: The connection ID.

-   :t: The new inactivity timeout for the connection identified by *cid*.
+   :param t: The new inactivity timeout for the connection identified by *cid*.

    :returns: The previous timeout interval.